dashpay/docs/developers/compiling.rst

   # <version> = Dash Core tag to build
   ./dash/contrib/gitian-build.py --setup <signer> <version>

-This will install Docker, but then fail with an error like ``Got permission denied while trying to connect to the Docker daemon socket...```.
+This will install Docker, but then fail with an error like: ``Got permission denied while trying to connect to the Docker daemon socket...```.
 This occurs if ``<username>`` is not in the ``docker`` group.
 Add the user to the docker group and refresh the environment::